Learn languages with OLS

 In the top right corner of the screen, you can view the difficulty level of each question: it will increase or decrease in complexity to suit your language level.
 The system starts, by default, with a question situated at level A2 (CEFR).
 At the bottom of the page, you can check the progress of your assessment.
 Each filled cell indicates the number of questions you have answered, while the progress bar shows the 4 sections you will have to complete to finish your assessment.

 The third section, consisting of 10 questions, assesses your listening comprehension skills.
 Each question is based on an audio extract.
 You can check the audio quality on your device by clicking on the speaker icon on the right-hand side of the introductory screen.
 To listen to the track, click on the speaker.
-You will be able to listen to each audio extract a maximum of 2 times.
+You will be able to listen to each audio extract twice.

 We advise that you read the question and possible answers at least once before listening to the audio extract.
 Each question is a multiple-choice question based on a short dialogue or monologue.
 For example, the transcript for the question below is: "Speaker: Jim, how long do you spend on the computer every day? - Jim: usually 4 hours during the week but I don't work on it at the weekend":

 Or you will simply have to identify a word or a phrase used in the dialogue as shown in the two screenshots below:

 You might be asked to identify the communication context of a conversation, indicated by a series of elements (dial tone, the type of language used: "Charles speaking", etc.):

 The final section, consisting of 10 questions, evaluates your ability to understand a written text.
 The type of text presented will depend on the level of difficulty of the question, and they can include: newspaper article excerpts, advertisements, letters, emails, or literary passages.

 After you have completed all 4 sections of the assessment, you will receive a detailed analysis of your performance as shown in this result page here below: